iuzn/peekpack-web/README.md

 - **🌙 Dark/Light Mode**: Automatic theme switching with system preference detection
 - **📱 Fully Responsive**: Optimized for all screen sizes from mobile to desktop
 - **⚡ Smooth Animations**: Powered by Framer Motion for fluid user experience
-- **🔒 Privacy-Focused**: Highlights the app's privacy-first approach
+- **🎮 Game-Focused**: Showcases the addictive physics-based gameplay
-- **📸 App Story Flow**: Showcases the 4 main app screens as a visual story
+- **📸 Game Story Flow**: Showcases the 4 main game features as a visual story

 ## 🛠️ Tech Stack